-One of the unpleasant events you as a foreign traveler, will encounter on your first visit to this country is the burning heat in the air.
-Sometimes it might get unbearable, especially in the summer months.
-Months of May and June are considered the hottest, although nowadays it feels like the warm ambiance of summer stays long until late October.
+The burning heat in the air is one of the unpleasant events you will encounter as a foreign traveler on your first visit to this country.
+It can get unbearably hot at times, especially during the summer.
+The months of May and June are considered the hottest, though the warm ambiance of summer now seems to last until late October.

-In this post, I’m going to explore the actual reasons behind the burning heat of Indian weather and the future of its climate pattern.
-But before we move on, let me inform you that I am by no means an expert.
-Therefore please read this post as my personal notes that I concluded while researching on the internet.
+In this post, we will look at the actual causes of Indian weather’s scorching heat and the future of its climate pattern.
+But, before we go any further, let me state unequivocally that I am not an expert.
+So, please consider this post to be my personal notes that I compiled while conducting internet research.

 Is India A Hot Country?

-Generally speaking, you can classify India as a hot country with only a few exceptions of the northern states, since Indian climate conditions vary from region to region.
-The northwest regions of Himachal Pradesh, Jammu & Kashmir – and Assam, Sikkim etc. from the northeast are considerably much cooler than other states.
+With a few exceptions in the northern states, India can be classified as a “hot country” in general.
+However, Indian climate conditions vary by region.
+The northwest regions of Himachal Pradesh, Jammu and Kashmir, and Assam, Sikkim, and other northeastern states are significantly cooler than other states.

-But don’t be fooled thinking the weather of those remaining states is always hot either, all 12 months a year.
-Nope, actually this is a myth many people often hang on to.
-As most parts of India fall under the tropical region, its climate is driven by six main seasons, where only the summer season gets excessively hot – not always, but sometimes.
+But don’t be fooled into thinking that the weather in those remaining states stays hot all year.
+No! this is a common myth that many people believe.
+Most of India is in the tropical zone, its climate is governed by six distinct seasons, with only the summer season becoming excessively hot – not always, but occasionally.

 Is India The Hottest Country In The World?

-India is no way near on the list of the hottest countries in the world.
-This is simply a misconception and often asked by new travelers before coming here.
-I get it, the news headlines you read online or see on TV many times talking about the deaths because of extreme heat in summertime force you to speculate such thoughts.
-For instance, 2020 is recorded as the hottest year ever recorded globally in the past hundred years.
+India is nowhere near the top of the list of the hottest countries in the world.
+This is simply a misconception and is often asked by new travellers before coming here.
+The news headlines you read online or see on TV about deaths caused by extreme heat in the summertime force you to ponder such thoughts.

 What Makes India So Freaking Hot?

-Global Warming – We all know at this point global warming is causing the steady rise of weather temperature not only in India but other nations too, but ‘how’ isn’t clear.
+Global Warming: We all know that global warming is causing a steady rise in weather temperatures, not only in India but also in other countries.

-High Humidity – High humidity is also playing a part in the puzzle of India’s extreme summer hotness.
-In 2015, the common reason for most heatstroke in Andhra Pradesh and Telangana was due to the fusion of high heat and high humidity.
+High Humidity: High humidity is also playing a part in the puzzle of India’s extreme summer hotness.
+In 2015, the most common cause of heatstroke in Andhra Pradesh and Telangana was a combination of high heat and high humidity.

-Many scientists warn about this lethal combination of heat and humidity that has emerged as a major source of concern in many countries of southeast Asia, including the southern part of India as well.
+Many scientists have issued warnings about the deadly combination of heat and humidity, which has emerged as a major source of concern in many Southeast Asian countries, including the southern part of India.

-Deforestation – Reducing the forest cover of the country has been a major concern for the past several decades.
-The impact of this rapid deforestation can directly be seen in the changes in the recent monsoon pattern.
-Now there are many reasons for the rapid expansion of deforestation that India is seeing, a few of them are — the need for agricultural land, commercial logging, mining, increase in population, etc.
+Rapid deforestation has reduced the country’s forest cover, which has been a major concern for several decades.
+The impact of this rapid deforestation can be seen directly in the recent monsoon pattern changes.
+There are numerous reasons for India’s rapid expansion of deforestation.
+Among them are the need for agricultural land, commercial logging, mining, population growth, and so on.

 Industrial Revolution – As India’s trying to compete with China for being a giant global hub for the manufacturing sector, forest land acquisition & the pollution caused by large-scale industrial construction have increased in the last several years.